 The software engineering field is constantly changing, and as a potential employee, it’s important to know if the company uses an up-to-date development methodology.
 For example, some companies are now using Scrum, an agile development methodology.
 Asking this question will help you understand how the company approaches software development.

-If the interviewer says that the company isn’t using a specific methodology, ask about their plans for adopting one in the near future.
-It shows that you’re keeping up with industry trends and are interested in working for a company that uses modern development methods.
+If the interviewer says the company isn’t using a specific methodology, ask about their future plans to adopt one.
+This shows you’re up-to-date with industry trends and keen on working for a company that employs modern development methods.

 11. What is the biggest challenge for the team?

-This question will help you know a bit more about the team’s struggles and how you can potentially help the team.
-It also shows that you are interested in the team’s well-being and not just your personal success.
+This question reveals the team’s struggles and shows how you can assist them.
+It demonstrates your interest in the team’s well-being, not just your success.

-The interviewer may not be able to divulge too much information, but they should at least be able to give you a general idea of the team’s biggest challenge.
+The interviewer might not share extensive details, but they should provide a general idea of the team’s biggest challenge.

-This question can help you understand what the team is struggling with and how you could potentially help them.
-It also shows that you’re interested in helping the team overcome their challenges.
+This question helps you grasp the team’s struggles and how you could assist them.
+It shows that you’re eager to help them overcome challenges.

-If the interviewer cannot answer this question, you can ask a more specific question about the team’s current or future projects.
-Either way, this question will help you understand the team’s biggest challenge.
+If the interviewer can’t answer this, ask about the team’s current or future projects.
+This will help you understand their biggest challenge.

 12. What are the hours and location of this role?

-The software engineering field often requires working long hours, especially when deadlines are looming.
-Asking the interviewer about the flexibility of hours and location can help you determine whether or not this position would be a good fit for your lifestyle.
+Software engineering often demands long hours, especially near deadlines.
+Asking the interviewer about the flexibility of hours and location helps you decide if the position suits your lifestyle.

-If the position is located in a different city than where you currently live, ask about the company’s relocation policy.
-Some companies offer reimbursement for moving expenses, while others provide a lump sum payment.
+If the position’s in a different city, ask about the company’s relocation policy.
+Some companies reimburse moving expenses, while others provide a lump sum payment.

-If you have children or other family members who rely on you for care, ask the interviewer about the company’s flexible work arrangements policy.
-For example, many companies now offer telecommuting and compressed workweeks as options for their employees.
+If you have children or family members who rely on you for care, ask the interviewer about the company’s flexible work policies.
+Many companies now offer options like telecommuting and compressed workweeks.

 13. Is there time for team bonding activities outside of the workplace?

-This is a fantastic question to ask since it might help you gain an insight into the team’s dynamics.
-If the team is close-knit, it might be a good sign that they work well together and support each other.
+This is a great question to ask since it helps you understand the team’s dynamics.
+If the team is close-knit, it likely means they work well and support each other.

-However, if the team doesn’t seem to get along very well, it could mean that there is some tension or conflict within the team.
-This could lead to a less productive work environment for you.
+However, if the team isn’t getting along well, there might be some conflict.
+This can create a less productive work space for you.

 14. What are the potential learning opportunities for this position?